memes/f5-google-cloud-router-big-ip/README.md

-# Cloud Router and F5 BIG-IP
+# Custom Routes and F5 BIG-IP

 ![pre-commit](https://github.com/memes/f5-google-cloud-router-big-ip/workflows/pre-commit/badge.svg)

-This repo links two multiple networks together in an approximation of [Dedicated Interconnect](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/dedicated-overview), demonstrating how to use Routes and Cloud Router between VPCs to use BIG-IP as the next-hop gateway.
+This repo links two networks together in an approximation of [Dedicated Interconnect](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/dedicated-overview), demonstrating how to use custom routes between VPCs to force use of multiple BIG-IP instances as next-hop gateways.

 ![HLA](images/f5-google-cloud-router-big-ip.png)